 I started by cutting the stems into individual pieces.
 Then I roughly arranged them on the wreath to get an idea of spacing.

-I created a first layer with the smaller stems, securing them to the wreath using a glue gun.
+I created a first layer with the smaller stems, by weaving each one into the wreath and then securing them with a glue gun.
 You can really use any kind of foliage for this part.
 I decided on white/neutral colors because I’m not sure what other flowers might end up on our porch this summer, but I think that bright blooms would be equally nice!

 You can use some small pieces of floral wire to position the stems so that they loosely follow the shape of the wreath.